-The recall is one of the most important of the basic obedience cues.
-It is also the cue that typically causes people the most problems.
-We have a very clear understanding of how the recall cue can be undermined over time and will show you how to avoid the common pitfalls.
+The recall is an important behavior.
+It is also one that often causes people problems.
+We have a very clear understanding of how the recall can be undermined over time and will show you how to avoid common pitfalls.

 Regard a solid recall (calling your dog to come) as an insurance policy.
 One day it may save your dogs’ life.